 How much do you really know about the human muscle?
 Most people have a vague idea of what muscles are and what they're supposed to do, but so many more lack a thorough understanding of how muscles work.
 Seeing as how there are 650 different muscles in the human body, we think it's pretty important to learn about them.
+Because we sell so many diet and exercise enhancement supplements, you can trust that the info you get here at QuickVita.com is based on the most relevant science available.
 If you stick around and keep reading, you'll learn more about muscles than you ever thought possible.

 No matter how big and strong they look and feel, muscles are technically a soft tissue.
 All mammals have muscles, including humans.
 Muscles produce force and motion in a variety of different ways.
 Within the human body you can find two types of muscle: smooth muscle and skeletal muscle.

 The first type - and the type which gets overlooked most often - are smooth muscles.
 Unlike your skeletal muscles, you don't have any conscious control over whether or not you relax or contract of smooth muscle.
 Their motion is controlled by the brain via things like hormone regulation and excretion.
 Blood vessels, intestines, and organs like the uterus are all composed of smooth muscle.